Last update: January 2023

-Amazing countryside: The surroundings of Kampot are wonderful to explore and has something for everyone.
+Amazing countryside: The surroundings of Kampot are wonderful to explore with something for everyone.
 There’s Bokor mountain with a national park including forest and waterfalls, the Preaek Tuek Chhu river, the Gulf of Thailand, salt flats, rural and agricultural plains.

 Food: Did I say foodie heaven?
 Well, maybe not, but for sure you will not be deprived of a good meal here.
 There’s a large concentration of eateries in the riverside area of the town and honestly, most of them are very good.
 Make sure to read up on my Kampot restaurant recommendations in the “where to eat” chapter of this article.

 The laid-back atmosphere: Kampot isn’t (yet) like Pai in Thailand or Ubud on Bali.
 Yes, yoga classes, smashed avocado lunches and kombucha tea are heavily sought after and thus on offer in Kampot.
 However, the look and feel here is very different from the aforementioned so called bohemian destinations.
-It doesn’t have the compulsive “coming to terms with my inner self” and “seeking spiritual awareness” kind of crowd and atmosphere that Pai and Ubud display (let’s be honest guys).
-It’s genuinely laid-back and nobody cares if you wear elephant pants with matching local artisan flip-flops or not.
+It doesn’t have the compulsive “coming to terms with my inner self” and “seeking spiritual awareness” kind of crowd.
+No offense, but let be honest guys, that is kind of the atmosphere that Pai and Ubud display.
+Kampot is genuinely laid-back and nobody cares if you wear elephant pants with matching local artisan flip-flops or not.

 4 Reasons not to visit Kampot

 The laid-back atmosphere: As they say, one man’s meat is another man’s poison.
 Kampot might be a little too laid-back for some.
-It’s certainly not a party destination and there isn’t much in the sense of night life.
+It’s certainly not a party destination and there isn’t much in the sense of night life except for a few small bars.
 In fact, after 11 at night the streets are practically empty.
 The only parties going on after that hour are the karaoke blaring get-togethers of the Phnom Penh weekend trippers.

 No temples: If you were expecting to find Angkor Wat style culture and temples, then you will definitely be disappointed.
 Somehow the Angkorian age temples seem to be (almost) non-existent in this part of Cambodia.
 Sure, you’ll find pagodas here and there, but they are modern day Buddha shrines.
 There is also an interesting cave temple at Phnom Chhngok, but nowhere near the Angkor Wat grandeur.